Lectionary Bible Studies and Sermons

 1 John

 Some 200 years ago, Jonathan Edwards ministered in the town of Northampton, New England, U.S.A.
 A revival broke out in his church and as a result he wrote a book entitled "The Distinguishing Marks of a Work of the Spirit of God".
-In no sense was he a "revivalist" himself, in fact he was one of America's foremost theologians.
+In no sense was he a revivalist himself, but as one of America's foremost theologians he was certainly able to radiate the revival with truth.

 He first sets out to show that unusual events, effects and changes in people, prove nothing.
 He then sets out to expound 1 John 4.
 "I intend to show how we may definitely conclude that God is at work.
 I want to show the signs which Scripture says are clear evidence that God is at work.
 We will then be able to use these signs to judge any work without fear of being misled."